sahilmalhotra0510/io/charts/charts.md

 # JSON files from API

 The JSON files have been pre-generated for you using the JSON dump cmd in the [useeio.js repo](https://github.com/modelearth/useeio.js/).

+Copy the io/build/api files into your useeio-widgets/build/api folder.

 <!--
 You can skip this step.
 We've already populated the **io/build/api folder** for you.